ajspalding6/NutriLog/README.md

 This is a simple Python application for tracking your food intake.
 It provides a user interface where you can manage a list of food items, record the amount you've eaten, and keep track of the calories and protein consumed.
 The app uses the Kivy framework for the graphical user interface.

+***More advanced development is in progress to consolidate and provide clearer execution of the source code***

 Features

 Food List: